opvious/sdk.py/docs/transformations.rst

 Transformations
 ===============

-Transformations allow changing the solved model without updating its specification.
+Transformations allow changing the solved problem without updating its specification.
 Common use-cases include:

 + Relaxing a constraint to investigate infeasibilities